-Welcome to Part Five of this seven part series brought to us by Molly Williams.
-Over the next seven weeks Molly will explore the people, politics, patterns and processes that informed the development of the American quilt.
+Welcome to Part Five (Quilting for Change) of this series brought to us by Molly Williams.
+Over the next six weeks Molly will explore the people, politics, patterns and processes that informed the development of the American quilt.
 She will take us from early African-American quilts to the 21st Century Art quilts that we see today.

 In the America, the 1960’s were revolutionary times.
 The civil rights and feminist movements were changing all facets of society, including the art and quilting worlds.
 A key leader in this movement was Faith Ringgold, an African-American artist renowned for her painted story quilts.
 Ringgold’s work reflects both her passion for the African American civil rights movement and her commitment to feminist issues.
 The colorful quilt seen below, top-left, depicts eight African American women freedom fighters: Madame C.J.
 Walker, Sojourner Truth, Ida B. Wells, Fannie Lou Hamer, Harriet Tubman, Rosa Parks , Mary McLeod Bethune, Ella Baker and Vincent van Gogh.
 Mother’s quilt, bottom-middle, was Ringgold’s first quilted painting, which combines paint with fabrics, a central painting bordered by the text of the story then an outer border of pieced fabrics.